vmware/build-tools-for-vmware-aria/mkdocs/assets/docs/mvn/push-content-common-parameters.md

 ##### Ignore Certificates

-This section describes the flags that allow you to to bypass the security feature for verifying the certificate and certificate hostname of the remote server in a *development/testing* environment.
+This section describes the flags that allow you to bypass the security feature for verifying the certificate and certificate hostname of the remote server in a *development/testing* environment.

 !!!
 Warning